There will be safe handling instructions on each package. We recommend thawing on the bottom shelf of your refrigerator for 24 to 48 hours.

 The beef is packed frozen and placed in insulated boxes with reusable gel packs.
 We ship using FedEx Ground within a one day delivery radius of Lancaster, PA at no charge.
 Addresses farther from us require FedEx Standard Overnight service in which we provide a $20 discount.

-Presently, orders are shipped once a week.
+Presently, orders are shipped once a month.
 Orders are fulfilled and shipped out on the first Tuesday morning of the month and delivered to you on Wednesday from Lancaster, PA.
 Orders can be placed until 9AM Monday morning.
 As our online business grows we will be adding additional shipping days.
 Gift Cards are sent via email so those are sent immediately (or per your requested scheduling).

 Yes, we currently require you spend at least $75 of product.